Frequently Asked Questions

 Why on this date?

 We wanted to have this prayer event during a Marian month, so that limited it to May or October.
 When we first started this program, May was too soon for us to prepare the whole program, so that left October.
 Next, we wanted to hold the prayer event on a weekend, preferably a Sunday.
 And, as we adjusted our program per the wisdom of the Bishops and Abbots of the Swiss Church, it turns out there really was only one day in October that fits into the schedule at Einsiedeln.
-So with these thoughts in mind, Sunday 4 October was chosen.
+So with these thoughts in mind, the first Sunday in October was chosen.
 Providentially, this day happens to be near the great Marian Feast Day- Our Lady of the Rosary!
 While this day is in the middle of a holiday season for some, we pray this will even increase participation.
 We turn it over to our dear Lord.

 Are all the activities in a Church?